biocodellc/geomedb/README.md

 library(fims)
 ```

+Now, to use the FIMS package in R you need to at least authenticate, like so:

 You must first authenticate (obtain user/pass from project admin)
 ```
 auth<-authentication("user","pass",25)
 ```

-Get all graphs into one.
+The most common request will likely be getting all the graphs into one.
 This function loads all graphs from specified
-project into one data.frame
+project into one data.frame.
+It will likely take some time but will give you the status as it is fetching data.
+YOu will want to use some other function to cache the returned data so you don't need to do this too often.
 ```
 allgraphs<-concatenateProjectGraphs(auth)
 ```